 Springport is a tiny village located in the state of Michigan.
 With a population of 819 people and just one neighborhood, Springport is the 522nd largest community in Michigan.
 Springport has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Because occupations involving physical labor dominate the local economy, Springport is generally considered to be a blue-collar town.
-57.14% of the Springport workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Springport is a blue-collar town, with 57.14% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Springport is a village of production and manufacturing workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Springport who work in office and administrative support (8.50%), management occupations (6.80%), and healthcare suport services (6.46%).

 Springport is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Springport have a very low rate of college education: just 9.51% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Springport has a very low overall level of education: only 9.51% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Springport in 2022 was $22,861, which is low income relative to Michigan and the nation.
 This equates to an annual income of $91,444 for a family of four.
 However, Springport contains both very wealthy and poor people as well.